w3c/wai-people-use-web/_people-use-web/user-stories-one.md

 Outside of work, Alex finds his mobile device easier to use than the computer because there is limited navigation, no pointer device, and because it is hand-held, he can usually find a comfortable position.
 He wishes his employer would create a mobile-friendly/responsive site that he could use for his job.

+2. Dragon out of the box will have better ways to support navigation.
+Speech is much faster

 ## Barrier examples